jabarszcz/intro_to_fp/PITCHME.md

 3
 > :t foldl
 foldl :: Foldable t => (b -> a -> b) -> b -> t a -> b
+> let countTrue2 = foldl (\x y -> x + if y then 1 else 0) 0
+> :t countTrue2
+countTrue2 :: (Num b, Foldable t) => t Bool -> b
 ```

 ---
 ### Laziness (Evaluation Strategy)

-- Some FP languages are "lazy"
+- Some FP languages, like Haskell, are "lazy".
-- Evaluation of terms is done only when needed
+- Evaluation of terms is done only when needed.
-- This makes "infinite" structures possible
+- This makes "infinite" structures possible.

 ```
 > let list1 = [1..]